 What influences you in a purchase situation?
 Why did you purchase the specific laptop or tablet computer?
 Was it for price or quality?
 Did you ask friends or family for help in your decision?
 Did an ad catch your eye?
 Consumers are constantly evolving in their buying behavior based on their life situations.
 Consumer behavior is the process consumers go through when they make purchases and it involves factors that influence their decision and usage.
 The consumer decision-making process involves five steps that consumers move through when buying a good or service.
 A marketer has to understand these steps in order to properly move the consumer to the product and close the sale.

 The consumer decision-making process consists of five steps, which are need recognition, information search, evaluations of alternatives, purchase and post-purchase behavior.
-These steps can be a guide for marketers to understand consumers communicate effectively to them.
+These steps can be a guide for marketers to understand and communicate effectively to consumers.
 One note is that consumers do not always move in the exact order through the process; it can depend on the type of product, the buying stage of the consumer and even financial status.

 The very first step in the process is when consumers realize that they have a need for something.
 Marketers want to create an imbalance in consumers between their present status and their preferred status.
-This imbalance will create a need and make a consumers search out and buy a product or service.
+This imbalance will create a need and make a consumer search out and buy a product or service.
 Need recognition occurs when a consumer is faced with a difference between an actual and a desired state.
 A need can occur immediately and can be a very basic impulse that you experience, such as when the ninja develops hunger pains.
 This is called an internal stimulus.
 Or it can be a change in the ninja's lifestyle, such as when he finds out that he is going to be expecting a baby ninja.

 An external stimulus is when you are affected by outside influences, such as when a friend tells you about a fantastic movie, restaurant or an ad for a car.
 The key weapon of a marketer to create an imbalance/consumer need is to use advertising and sales components.
 When consumers recognize an unfulfilled need and that a product will satisfy it, they have created a want.
 The marketer can then tailor new products and current products to reach the consumers and create a successful purchase situation.